katja-cmd/katja-cmd.github.io/cmdline_course.md

 ---

 **Week 6: Installing and Running Programs**

+Main topics:
 * Root user
 * Installing and running python-based software
 * Creating your virtual environments
 * Building projects using Make

+This week we learned from different user levels (thou must be careful to use sudo!).
+Also learned about packet managers for installing packages.
+Makefiles help automate larger projects and after spending two hours of trying to fix your makefile logic only to find out a TYPO you really need a break.

 _New commands I learned this week:_